Citing stability, reforms, big businesses in Egypt cheer for Sisi

-CAIRO (Reuters) - Critics see him as an autocrat.
-The poor and middle class criticize his economic reforms.
+CAIRO, March 29 (Reuters) - Critics see him as an autocrat.
+The poor and middle class criticise his economic reforms.
 But one community of Egyptians - big business - is much happier with President Abdel Fattah al-Sisi as he heads for a second term after this week’s election.

 Businessmen say tough economic reforms, political stability and new infrastructure over the past four years have helped their companies recover from a slump caused by a 2011 uprising.